 Heavy Metals like Manganese, Cadmium, Copper, Zinc and Irons in Drinking Water

-There are different kinds of heavy metals that are useful not only to our health but also to different aspects of our lives.
-Some of the practical benefits of heavy metals used in our daily lives are lead, iron, tungsten, and copper.
+Heavy metals are helpful for our health and various aspects of our lives.
+Some practical benefits of heavy metals used daily are lead, iron, tungsten, and copper.

 These heavy metals are used in certain industries.
-For example, tungsten and copper are used to make golf balls, and iron is used to make buildings, lead creates plastic containers, and many more.
+For example, tungsten and copper are used to make golf balls, iron is used to make buildings, and lead is used to create plastic containers.

-Heavy metals such as gold, platinum-palladium, and uranium can be used as conductive coatings for electron introduction in some fields.
-Manganese and zinc are abundantly found in food like vegetables, and fruits also play an important role in keeping us healthy.
+Heavy metals such as gold, platinum-palladium, and uranium can be used in some fields as conductive coatings for electron introduction.
+Manganese and zinc are abundant in foods like vegetables and fruits and play important roles in keeping us healthy.

 Are heavy metals safe for our health?

-Though useful indeed, these heavy metals can be toxic to our health as well.
-When consumed more than the trace amount the body needs, some heavy metal such as iron causes a certain disorder in the blood.
+Though helpful, heavy metals can also be toxic to our health.
+When consumed in more than the trace amount the body needs, some, such as iron, cause a certain disorder in the blood.

 Medically known as Hemochromatosis, a condition wherein red blood cell production increases in the body is iron overload.